yeagerai/genlayer-simulator/CONTRIBUTING.md

 - **1.2.
 Create a branch**: create the branch that you will work on by using the link provided in the issue details page (right panel at the bottom - section "Development")

 - **1.3.
-Setup the Simulator locally**: launch the simulator's frontend and backend by running the docker compose command (Please note that you must have docker, node, and npm installed)
+Setup the Studio locally**: launch the Studio's frontend and backend by running the docker compose command (Please note that you must have docker, node, and npm installed)

    ```sh
    $ cp .env.example .env